AyushTadas/sql-project-10---sql-mentor-datasets/README.md

 ## SQL Problems and Questions

-Here are the SQL problems that you will solve as part of this project:
+Here are the SQL problems that I solved as part of this project:

 ### Q1.
 List All Distinct Users and Their Stats
 - **Description**: Return the user name, total submissions, and total points earned by each user.